 Campus life: Free shuttle bus to and from work, on-site library, subsidised on-site gym and cafeteria, casual dress code, extensive sports and social club activities (on campus and remotely)

-Family benefits: On-site nursery, child sick leave, generous parental leave, holiday clubs on campus and monthly family and child allowances
+Family benefits: On-site nursery, 10 days of child sick leave, generous parental leave, holiday clubs on campus and monthly family and child allowances

-The Cortes-Ciriano group co-leads the CRUK-funded Stratified Medicine Pediatrics Programme (SMPEDS).
+The Cortes-Ciriano group co-leads the CRUK-funded Stratified Medicine Pediatrics Programme (SMPEDS) and serves as the data coordination centre for the study.
 SMPEDS is the UK national molecular profiling platform for children with relapsed cancer and it successfully provides infrastructure to triage patients into clinical trials by identifying molecular abnormalities in rapid turnaround, with clinical reporting through a national weekly National Molecular Tumour Board.
 The main objective of SMPEDS is to facilitate better outcomes for children with relapsed cancers by identifying novel and potentially actionable events, treatment resistance factors and implementing minimally invasive diagnosis and disease monitoring via the use of liquid biopsies.
 In addition, SMPEDS ensures that research multi-omics is routinely performed on UK patients who relapse with cancer.
 Technologies used by SMPEDS investigators include spatial and single-cell tissue profiling, digital pathology and machine learning, and whole genome scale liquid biopsy and methylation.

-Strong analytical and programming skills (preferably in python and R)
+Strong analytical and programming skills (preferably in python)